stiang/recli/README.md

                                Can be overridden in the ReQL expression.
                                The default is 'test'.

+    -f, --file FILE            Read options from the supplied YAML config file.
+The default is to look for a global /etc/recli.yml and user overrides in ~/.recli.yml

     -h, --host HOST            Host to connect to.
 The default is 'localhost'.

     -j, --json                 Output valid, indented JSON instead of letting